cgwire/kitsu/docs/getting-started-production/README.md

 dispatch the work to the CG artists, and follow the progress of each related tasks.

 Let's begin with the asset page.
-You can access it via the drop-down menu on top of the page
+You can access it via the drop-down menu on top of the page.

 ![Drop down menu asset](../img/getting-started/drop_down_menu.png).

-On the asset page click on **Add assets**.
+On the asset page, click on **Add assets**.

 ![Asset page first time](../img/getting-started/add_assets_first.png)